Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 ## **Writing Tests**

-### **Writing Back-end Tests**
+### **Writing Node Back-end Tests**

-Testing within [FastAPI](https://fastapi.tiangolo.com/tutorial/testing/) uses the [Starlette TestClient](https://www.starlette.io/testclient/) module to simulate a client.
-The TestClient can use [httpx](https://www.python-httpx.org/api/) API methods.

 The [pytest](https://docs.pytest.org/en/7.2.x/reference/reference.html#api-reference) module provides functionality that the built-in assert statement does not provide, such as [fixtures](https://docs.pytest.org/en/7.1.x/explanation/fixtures.html#about-fixtures).

-Use one of more of the following imports to access the Python modules:
+Use the following import statement in Python to access the pytest module:
 ```
-# FastAPI, Starlette Test Client
-from fastapi import FastAPI
-from fastapi.testclient import TestClient
-# PyTest
 import pytest
 ```

-Follow these conventions when naming Python test scripts and methods:
+Follow these two conventions when naming Python test scripts and methods:
 1. Use the file name of the tested Python script, suffixed with "_test", and store it in the same directory.
 	```
 	/example/src/script.py		# This script is being tested.